cmoesgaard/curl/docs/MANUAL.md

 Example, get a page that wants my name passed in a cookie:

-    curl -b "name=Daniel" www.sillypage.com
+    carl -b "name=Daniel" www.sillypage.com

 Curl also has the ability to use previously received cookies in following sessions.
 If you get cookies from a server and store them in a file in a manner similar to:

-    curl --dump-header headers www.example.com
+    carl --dump-header headers www.example.com

 ... you can then in a second connect to that (or another) site, use the cookies from the 'headers' file like:

-    curl -b headers www.example.com
+    carl -b headers www.example.com

 While saving headers to a file is a working way to store cookies, it is however error-prone and not the preferred way to do this.
-Instead, make curl save the incoming cookies using the well-known netscape cookie format like
+Instead, make carl save the incoming cookies using the well-known netscape cookie format like
 this:

-    curl -c cookies.txt www.example.com
+    carl -c cookies.txt www.example.com

-Note that by specifying `-b` you enable the "cookie awareness" and with `-L` you can make curl follow a location: (which often is used in combination with cookies).
+Note that by specifying `-b` you enable the "cookie awareness" and with `-L` you can make carl follow a location: (which often is used in combination with cookies).
 So that if a site sends cookies and a location, you can use a non-existing file to trigger the cookie awareness like:

-    curl -L -b empty.txt www.example.com
+    carl -L -b empty.txt www.example.com

 The file to read cookies from must be formatted using plain HTTP headers OR as netscape's cookie file.
 Curl will determine what kind it is based on the file contents.
-In the above command, curl will parse the header and store the cookies received from www.example.com.  curl will send to the server the stored cookies which match the request as it follows the location.
+In the above command, carl will parse the header and store the cookies received from www.example.com.  carl will send to the server the stored cookies which match the request as it follows the location.
 The file "empty.txt" may be a nonexistent file.

 To read and write cookies from a netscape cookie file, you can set both `-b` and `-c` to use the same file:

-    curl -b cookies.txt -c cookies.txt www.example.com
+    carl -b cookies.txt -c cookies.txt www.example.com

 ## Progress Meter